AdaGold/viewing-party/README.md

 3. Run the tests!

 ```
-# Must be in virtual environment
+# Must be in activated virtual environment
-$ python -m pytest
+$ pytest
 ```

-### A small aside: `python -m`?
-Why is the command `python -m pytest`?
-The `python -m` command says "execute what's to the right, and include the current project."
-In general, the pytest package needs to be able to discover our tests and our source code.
-Therefore, `python -m pytest` runs the `pytest` command, and ensures that our tests and source code are discoverable.

 4. Focus on the top test failure.
 Read through the test failure, and understand why the failure is happening.
 Confirm your findings with a classmate.